async-labs/drizzle/README.md

 # Drizzle paywall
 Drizzle paywall is a simple, scalable and user-friendly paywall, subscription and membership product for any publisher or online content creator.
-It's built using React, JS, Meteor, Node, MongoDB.
-It's compatible with any web technology and stack.
+It's built using React, JS, Meteor, Node, MongoDB and is compatible with any web technology and stack.
 It's implemented natively, not via external JS file.
 The paywall takes about 30 min to set up and deploy and only 5 min to install it on any type of website.
 If you are on Wordpress or Drupal, you're in luck.
 Contact Kelly (kelly@getdrizzle.com) and we can provide our WP plugin or Drupal module to make installation even smoother (via API key).
 This product is built mainly by @klyburke, @delgermurun and me with contributions from @lnmunhoz.

 #### Live example: https://coachesonly.breakingmuscle.com/business-development/how-to-stay-ahead-of-changes-in-personal-training

 License: General Public License v3.0.
-We also offer a commercial license in case you don't want to publish and distribute your content.
-The commercial license includes extra features (listed below), which are needed for particular types of online publishers, for example a metered paywall.
+We also offer a commercial license in case you don't want to publicly publish and distribute your code.
+The commercial license includes extra features (listed below) that particular types of online publishers would need, for example a metered paywall.

 # Who this product is built for:
 - any publisher with premium content and who believes that advertising revenue should be supplemented with direct revenue;